 Forcen graft or finite correct fragments were mixed with 10 solumes of subpossibility and and were soluticed 20 in a Dynateck Soluci Diamenbrater apparatus.
-Met e 5 the suspension was centrifuged 10 min at 420(10 min 2^{-1}) in precipitate was washed with a small amount of subpossibility and and was the re-centrifiged.
-The combined supernatatant were exapprized to dyness, which was disoloted in an acetate buffer at pH 2.2 (Matriniak et al. 1999).
-The free amino add concentration in the samples was determined on a T33 small small amount of subpossibility of the samples was determined on a T33 small small amount of subpossibility.
+Met e 5 the suspension was centrifuged 10 min at $40:01^{10}$ ms-2; the precipite was washed with a small amount of subpossibility and and was the re-centrifiged.
+The combined supernatanative serve capacited to dynese, which was disoloted in an acetate buffer at pH 2.2 (Matriniak et al. 1999).
+The free amino add concentration in the samples was determined on a T33 summa odd analyzer (Microtechus, Prague) in a L opt.